Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Data acquisition processes

+The firmware performs the Local Trigger, at the DU level.
+The aim is to select air-shower candidates while rejecting background RFI pulses by efficiently identifying peaks using the difference of two consecutive ADC samples.
+Figure \ref{fig:trigFlow} shows a representative flowchart of the trigger algorithm.
+It starts when the amplitude of the input signal exceeds the preset ``signal threshold", \textit{i.e.}, when a signal threshold crossing occurs.
+This condition is valid as long as there was no such crossing in the preceding quiet time window.
+In the time period following the signal crossing, called the ``trigger period window'', the algorithm counts the number of crossings of a lower ``noise threshold".
+If the number of noise-threshold crossings is between a predefined allowed minimum and maximum values, and the time interval between any two adjacent noise-threshold crossings does not exceed a predefined maximum value, the trigger process is completed and the signal is accepted.

-The width of the time windows, the signal and noise threshold levels, the allowed maximum number of crossings of the noise threshold, and the maximum time between successive crossings are adjustable parameters.
-They are set offline at the Central DAQ prior to each data acquisition run.
-The values are chosen to best reject long and/or irregular pulse trains, and to prevent digital glitches from corrupting the voltage traces.
-This trigger flexibility allows us to adapt to the different noise environments of each array, with G@A requiring stricter settings to avoid the more frequent narrow and broadband radio frequency interference (RFI).
-When all triggering conditions are met, the Local Trigger is complete and the timestamp is sent to the Central DAQ.
+The width of the time windows, the signal and noise threshold levels, the allowed maximum number of crossings of the noise threshold, the maximum time between successive crossings, and the time-series length are adjustable parameters within the firmware.
+They are set by the Central DAQ prior to each data acquisition run.
+The values are chosen to best reject long signals and/or pulse trains and to prevent digital glitches from corrupting the voltage traces.
+This trigger flexibility allows us to adapt to the different noise and background environments of each array.

+Although many trigger configurations were tested during the commissioning period of both prototype arrays, there was a common convergence.
+The signal threshold value is usually set to five times the standard deviation of the typical time-series noise level.
+The noise threshold is configured to be on the order of two times the amplitude of the same noise level.
+In GP300, keeping these threshold levels fixed is enough to ensure a reasonable trigger rate.
+Due to the more frequent narrow and broadband RFIs in G@A, these were used as initial threshold levels, which are dynamically adjusted by the firmware to maintain the trigger rate up to a certain value.

+The configured quiet time window is of the order of one $\mu$s, followed by a trigger period window of half a $\mu$s.
+Within this window, most often less than five noise threshold crossings are allowed, with a maximum time between crossings of the order of 50~ns.
+The final recorded time-series have lengths of either 2048 or 4096~ns, depending on the data acquisition requirements for frequency resolution.
+Given the trigger conditions, the detector deadtime is at least 1.5~$\mu$s.

+When the trigger conditions are met, the different information fractions that make up the event are placed in the appropriate registers.
+For each time-trace, two registers are used---pre and post trigger.
+One register is filled with the event header and the second with the GPS information.
+The firmware indicates when all these processes are completed, and the Local DAQ software, running under PetaLinux, initiates the transfer from the registers into memory.